To keep my promise of bringing this blog back to life, let’s start from the re-introduction of this site, goals, site features, plans for future.

 This website started as a gallery of my best (in my humble opinion) images taken during our trips, but looking at our weekly problem of finding our next weekend destination I’ve decided to transform it to a collection of photos and brief description of places we visited – lets hope that our experience will help someone else.

 All content is categorised, tagged and geo-tagged.
 You can see a map with all images published on the website – “PLACES” in the top menu.
 The same map shows places that have descriptions.
 You can zoom the map, click on the image or place to see more details.
 This map allows you to search for a destination for your next holiday or weekend.

 You will notice that area around Sydney has much more photos and descriptions – that’s because we live there, but we’re slowly working on expanding our footprint.

 You can also browse images by category, albums and tags.
 “MAP: show” link on the top menu allows you to see the map with locations of every image from the category or tag that you are browsing.
-Click on that link again to hide a map.
+Click on the link yo learn how to make an album on imgur.